 The best fall foliage in Chicago

-In October, make time to take a walk from the botanic garden's visitor center to the Conservation Science Center to see the many colorful perennials and fruit-bearing shrubs.
-Marvel over the Japanese maples as they turn red like fire and, if you're lucky, see the filigreed sumacs transform into a remarkable mix of orange, green and red.
+In October, make time to take a walk from the Botanic Garden's visitor center to the Conservation Science Center to see the many colorful perennials and fruit-bearing shrubs.
+Marvel at the Japanese maples as they turn red like fire and, if you're lucky, see the filigreed sumacs transform into a remarkable mix of orange, green and red.
 If you're here in November, an autumn walk in the Dixon Prairie is also a peaceful escape.

 Leaf peeping in Lincoln Park is a no-brainer, as plenty of other amenities exist here, too.
-The kids can play on one of the many playgrounds in the area, or you can start the day with a date at the Lincoln Park Conservatory, pointing out all sorts of flora before strolling through the wonders outside the doors.
-Chicago's largest park has trees aplenty, with red maple, ash, birch and elm all standing tall.
-Take in the colors while on a jog or bike ride.
+The kids can play on one of the many playgrounds in the area, or you can start the day with a date at the Lincoln Park Conservatory, pointing out all sorts of flora before strolling along the paths outdoors.
+Chicago's largest park has trees aplenty, with red maple, ash, birch and elm all standing tall, and you can walk, jog or bike by them.

 The rooftop restaurant and bar at the Chicago Athletic Association Hotel offers some of the best views of the city, with an expansive look at Millennium Park and Lake Michigan.
-This fall, it's also bound to provide an unforgettable look at autumn in Chicago, as the city below changes colors.
+During the fall, it also provides an unforgettable look at autumn in Chicago, as the leaves on the trees below change colors.

 A Lincoln Square favorite, Winnemac Park has provided Chicago with nearly 40 acres of green space since 1910.
 Cruise through the breathtaking garden and nature trail, where you'll spot fall flowers, colorful leaves and woodland creatures.
-There's no better place to set up a seasonal picnic spread—just don't forget the pumpkin spice lattes!
+There are few better places to set up a seasonal picnic spread—you can even bring along pumpkin spice lattes!

-A 46-acre nature preserve and education center on what was once the site of a tree nursery established in the 19th century by Norwegian immigrant Pehr Samuel Petersen, this Chicago Park District facility has plenty for kids and adults with hands-on discovery tables and interactive displays.
-It also offer workshops and camps throughout the year.
-The annual Harvest Festival, taking place this year on October 14 and 15, is the perfect opportunity for a first visit.
+A 58-acre nature preserve and education center on what was once the site of a tree nursery established in the 19th century by Norwegian immigrant Pehr Samuel Petersen, this Chicago Park District facility has plenty for kids and adults with hands-on discovery tables and interactive displays.
+While there are wetlands, prairies and savannas present in the preserve, you'll want to stick to the woodland to see the vibrant foliage on trees that have been around for decades.

-This two-and-a-half-acre landscape turns into a fiery prairie come September.
+This two-and-a-half-acre landscape in the midst of Millennium Park (just south of the Pritzker Pavilion's Great Lawn) turns into a fiery prairie come September.
 The lush garden fills with with colorful fall blooms like balloon flowers, black-eyed Susans and Moonshine Yarrow.
-Before you go, snap a photo from the footbridge, where you can see vibrant layers of foliage set against the city skyline.
+Before you leave, snap a photo from the footbridge, where you can see vibrant layers of foliage set against the city skyline.

 Jackson Park is perhaps best known as the site of the World's Columbian Exposition of 1893.
 Today, the nearly 600-acre park is a wonderland if you're looking for room to roam (and aren't we all sometimes?).
-Plus, you'll find plenty of colorful leaves to admire.
-Nature abounds at the park's Wooded Island, which includes the Japanese-style Osaka Garden, Bobolink Meadows and vegetable and flower garden.
+If you want to admire fall foliage, the park's Wooded Island is a great place to start—make sure to stop by the Japanese-style Osaka Garden, the Bobolink Meadows and find Yoko Ono's Skylanding sculpture.

-This historic cemetery (circa 1860) isn't just peaceful for the many Chicagoans (including quite a few famous names) who have been laid to rest there—it's peaceful for visitors, too.
-Walk the quiet, lush grounds and take in the countless varieties of tree, including red oak, sycamore, black walnut, Norway spruce, Ohio buckeye and many, many more.
+This historic cemetery (circa 1860) located between Wrigleyville and Uptown isn't just peaceful for the many Chicagoans (including quite a few famous names) who have been laid to rest there—it's a delight for visitors, too.
+Walk the quiet, lush grounds and take in the countless varieties of trees, including red oak, sycamore, black walnut, Norway spruce, Ohio buckeye and many, many more.

 The garden to the south of the Art Institute’s main entrance is a tranquil retreat from the bustle of Michigan Avenue outside its gates.
 Anchored by Lorado Taft’s Fountain of the Great Lakes flowing into a central reflecting pool, the garden is populated with Chicago-native cockspur hawthorn trees, which turn a vibrant orange-red in the fall.

-Take a stroll through Promontory Point Park, part of Burnham Park and accessible via the Lakefront Trail, and sit for a spell on the manmade peninsula.
-Come autumn, take in all the color, juxtaposed beautifully against Lake Michigan.
+Take a stroll through Promontory Point Park—part of Burnham Park and accessible via the Lakefront Trail—and sit for a spell on the manmade peninsula.
+Come autumn, take in all of the color, juxtaposed beautifully against Lake Michigan.
 The park also boasts knockout views of the Chicago skyline and a field house that looks like a small castle.